 The original idea for having the festival was to earn enough money to finance an eight week summer recreation program for children in our school district.
 As we have grown, we have been able to fund a ten week summer program, maintain a community park, and purchase a plot of land north of Shepherd where many of our events will be housed in the future.

 All work on the syrup, candy, and all other areas of the festival is voluntary and almost everyone participates!
 Children work with adults carrying sap buckets during the sap run in late February or early March.
 Many retirees are our most faithful sausage makers.
-Would you believe that we make two-and-one half tons of sausage on the Saturday before the festival?
-Other pre-festival activities include a queen’s pageant, silverware wrapping bee, and candy making.
+Would you believe that we make two and a half tons of sausage on the Saturday before the festival?
+Other pre-festival activities include a queen’s pageant, parade, and candy making.
 Then we all work together again during the festival weekend.

 As usual there will be the famous and delicious Pancake, Maple Syrup, and Sausage Meals served at the Shepherd High School Friday afternoon through Sunday afternoon.

-All of the planned activities (including craft shows, entertainment, children’s activities, museums, tractor pulls, classic car and tractor displays, parades, chainsaw carving, and amusement, train, and pony rides) add up to a most enjoyable and memorable weekend for people of all ages.
-We invite you to witness hometown hospitality at its best and join us in the “Sweetest Little Town Anywhere Around” on April 27 – 29, 2012.
+All of the planned activities (including craft shows, entertainment, children’s activities, museums, tractor pulls, classic car and tractor displays, parades, and amusement rides) add up to a most enjoyable and memorable weekend for people of all ages.
+We invite you to witness hometown hospitality at its best and join us in the “Sweetest Little Town Anywhere Around” on April 21 - 24, 2016.